hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 without all these bugs fixed I don't see any hope for requesters :)

 [10:08:52](#2d7CTqkqdUdXX3Sh1tOPxWgYCoQzvQevVaItnRDDSOs) <luce80>:
-Apparently there is hope since the situation only a few days ago was much worse so now ping @qtxie to fix https://github.com/red/red/issues/3861 Ì†ΩÌ∏â .
+Apparently there is hope since the situation only a few days ago was much worse so now ping @qtxie to fix https://github.com/red/red/issues/3861 üòâ .
 The same example with `rich-text`gives different results.

 ## 25-Sep-2022